GladysSec/Zero-Trust-IAM-Sentinel/README.md

 ✔ Named locations are required for geo-restriction (planned for v2)
 ✔ KQL detection rules require tuning to avoid false positives
 ✔ Logic Apps playbooks need managed identities — no hardcoded credentials
-✔  Sentinel workbooks are only useful if someone monitors them ✔ IAM portfolios MUST provide evidence — not just claims
+✔ Sentinel workbooks are only useful if someone monitors them

 ## 📂 Repo Structure